MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/fix-error-code-550-5-1-10-in-exchange-online.md

 - MOE150
 - MET150
 ms.assetid: 5a04a25a-a34f-476b-afc6-007fb92f86a1
-description: "Learn how to fix email issues for error code 550 5.1.10 in Exchange Online (invalid recipient or backscatter)."
+description: Learn how to fix email issues for error code 550 5.1.10 in Exchange Online (invalid recipient or backscatter).
 ---

 # Fix email delivery issues for error code 550 5.1.10 in Exchange Online